HOWARD STORM, ANNOTATED

 ³We thought the Whisky would be perfect: a dark, musty club at the timejust the type we had in our script... but it had been converted into a brightly-lit "Phone-a-Date" club with doormen in uniforms and valet parking, full of well-dressed, middle-aged singles calling each other on lip-shaped telephones stationed at each table.
 (Dave and I saw this set and wondered if any of the filmmakers had actually been in a singles bar in the last 20 years; they definitely hadn't been to any in West Hollywood.)
 The other thing we noticed was that Howard had made the scene completely static.
 Nobody moved or conversed like they would in a real singles bar where people were trying to meetthey just sat at tables and talked over their lip-shaped phones (it played sort of like a Love, American Style gimmick, out of the '70s: "Love and the Phone Date" or "Love and the Vampire").
 This made the scene easier to shoot, because everybody was sitting still for the camera instead of moving around and interminglingbut it was death to a movie in which you wanted action, and chemistry, and conflict; There was no interaction or eye contact; so now instead of Carrey walking up to the bar and meeting Hutton naturally, we had a needless expository section added in which the characters stared straight ahead and spoke into their phones, with lines like, "You're the woman at the bar in a black dress drinking a martini, and you'd like to meet with the one of us who is wearing a tan jacket and blue tie?" and, "She said to come on over!"
 Not much of a 'meet-cute.'

 ⁴What Howard doesn't include is that after Robby warned that the film would die, one of the other producers added, "You know Howard, if this film dies, you'll never get to direct another one."
 Howard then called him a "cocksucker," but guess which guy turned out to be more correct?
 (Advantage: cocksucker.)
 The truth is, nobody got any work after this film.
 It's looked back on kind of benignly now, its flaws easily forgiven, but it was critically reviled at the time... and though it opened at #1, the box office drop was STEEP (I still think we were just a couple laughs and 2-3 scares from an ongoing hit... and, yes, some decent vampire makeup would have helped... but it was what it was).
-Russ Thacher never got another movie made, and died in 1990; Dimitri and Robby went into straight-to-video productions; Hutton gave up features and started doing cheap TV movies and mini-series; Even Carrey needed another decade to right the ship, landing a job on In Living Color that finally turned things back around in the early '90s.
+Russ Thacher never got another movie made, and died in 1990; Hutton gave up features and started doing cheap TV movies and mini-series; Even Carrey needed another decade to right the ship (one of the producers recalled Carrey entering his office and screaming, "You ruined my career!
+Nobody will hire me!"), when he finally landed a job on In Living Color that turned things back around.
 Cleavon Little retreated to TV sitcoms like ALF and didn't get another movie until Fletch Lives, four years later; Karen Kopins was part of a failed Charlie's Angels TV re-boot, then became a stay-at-home mom; Skip Lackey became a game show host, then went into motivational speaking; and I have no idea what happened to the rest of the cast (when I look them up, many apparently went into real estateall you need to know about show business is that California real estate is viewed as the safer, more stable career).

 |Our cast and crew disappeared after the film left theaters.|